 Many notable writers and artists have themselves passed through the free bunks and pancakes of Shakespeare and Company.
 Among the many distinguished Tumbleweeds are Allen Ginsberg, an American poet and writer (and friend of Jack Kerouac); Henry Miller, the author known for his works Tropic of Capricorn and Tropic of Cancer; Anaïs Nin, a French-Cuban novelist and writer; and Ray Bradbury, an American science fiction, mystery and horror author.

-But, you don’t need to be famous to stay at Shakespeare and Company, and you can certainly just wander in and browse any time.
+Thankfully, you don’t need to be famous to stay at Shakespeare and Company, and you can certainly just wander in and browse any time.
 Shakespeare and Company is one of the best independent bookstore available in Paris, with a great emphasis on English language books.
 And with such a long and fascinating history, it’s certainly worth popping in to explore!